Benefits of PIP membership

-- Own or operate facilities based in Canada or the United States that are involved in moving commercial goods across the border;
+- own or operate facilities based in Canada or the U.S. that are involved in the cross-border movement of commercial goods

-- Have no history of significant contraventions under the Customs Act or any of its regulations, or under any act or regulation enforced by the CBSA or other international customs organization;
+- have no history of significant contraventions under the Customs Act or any of its regulations, or under any act or regulation enforced by the CBSA, Other Government Departments (OGD) or other international customs organization and

 If your company is based in Canada with facilities owned and/or operated in Canada or the United States: